mjwowpa/HybridAppAzureStack/README.md

 ### Aim

-This repo contains resources to illustrate the hybrid capability of Azure Stack.
+This repo contains resources which allow you to create a visual demo of a basic scenario on Azure Stack.
-With the same consistency of Azure, you'll be able to deploy a classic e-commerce solution on the Microsoft public Cloud and validate your orders on a private platform with Azure Stack.
+You'll be able to deploy a simple e-commerce solution on the Microsoft public Cloud and validate your orders on a private platform for Azure Stack with the same consistency of Azure.

+#### Why hybrid ?

+The aim is to split the vendor-admin section from the site with a dedicated platform more complex, as want the "vendor".
+This internal side is always connected with public-site for listening all the orders.
+The value proposition is:
+- If this platform is offline (shutdown or crash in production), the public-site keeps working.
+- Azure Storage saves all orders when internal platform is offline.
+- When rebooting the private logistic site, the application can automatically recover transactions on stand-by.

+### Scenario

+After completed the deployment, you can :

+#### Basic Demo

+- Create an account on the e-commerce solution hosted on Azure.
+- Order an item with a large asset of clothing.
+- Go to your private platform of logistic
+- Click on the "Refresh" button.
+- Visualize and validate the order.

+#### Hybrid Demo

+- Process a shutdown on Azure Stack of your private application.
+- Create an account on the e-commerce solution hosted on Azure.
+- Order an item while the admin-platform is offline as you want.
+- Reboot your privation logistic site on Azure Stack.
+- Go to your private platform of logistic.
+- Click on the "Refresh" button.
+- Recover and visualize all orders.

 ### How It Works ?

+As mentioned, there is two main resources:
+- An AppService hosted on Azure
+- An other AppService hosted on Azure Stack

 To enable connection between e-shop on Azure and your logistic platform on Azure Stack, we'll use a Microsoft Cloud feature: Azure SDK Storage.
 For each transaction made on your SpreeCommerce, there is an additional script which will use the SDK to send "message" on a Azure Queue.